cclint/hiking-api/README.md

-# Building a Hiking Trails API with Flask
+# Building a RESTful API with Flask

 ## Overview
 This documentation provides guidelines and steps to build a RESTful API using Flask to manage hiking trails data.
 The API allows users to retrieve existing trails and add new trail entries.